ninianne98/CarrotCakeCMS/trunk/CMSDataScripts/Scripts/__README.txt

 			-- to use the calendar sample
 		** create tblFAQ.sql
 			-- to use the FAQ sample
+		** create tblGallery.sql
+			-- to use the Gallery sample

 If coming from an earlier version, run these scripts